 About Gabriel Vicéns

 Gabriel Vicéns (1988) has quickly become a respected figure in the Puerto Rican jazz scene.
 He attended the Music Conservatory of Puerto Rico and graduated Summa Cum Laude as the first jazz guitarist.
-In 2012, he completed his first solo album, Point In Time, which featured jazz legend Eddie Gómez, who describes Vicéns as creative musician that displays a new vision on the guitar, and tenor saxophonist David Sánchez, and was critically acclaimed in multiple local and international magazines.
+In 2012, he completed his first solo album, Point In Time, which featured jazz legend Eddie Gómez, who describes Vicéns as a creative musician that displays a new vision on the guitar, and tenor saxophonist David Sánchez, and was critically acclaimed in multiple local and international magazines.
 He has recorded and played on stage with renowned musicians like Eddie Gómez, David Sánchez, Alex Sipiagin, Miguel Zenón, Luis Perdomo, Paoli Mejías, John Benítez and Henry Cole.

 "Guitarist-composer Gabriel Vicéns, a leading light of Puerto